davidsekar/vsts-coverage-styles/README.md

 });
 ```

-To know about the assumptions and the optimization done for this plugin, check out the following article
+To know about the assumptions and optimization factors considered for this plugin, kindly read through the following article
 [Code coverage HTML reports are missing styles in VSTS](https://davidsekar.com/aspnetcore/code-coverage-html-reports-are-missing-styles-in-vsts)